The Ohio Grange Patrons of Husbandry Foundation

 11. If a grant recipient is not considered a full-time student by his or her school, he or she shall forfeit his or her educational grant until he or she regains full-time student status during the grant year.

-12. At the end of each grading period of the grant recipent’s school, the grant recipient must present to the Foundation Trustees the repor of the college or university of the grant recipient’s academic or training progress.
+12. At the end of each grading period of the grant recipent’s school, the grant recipient must present to the Foundation Trustees the report of the college or university of the grant recipient’s academic or training progress.
 Failure to do so will result in the forfeiture of the educational grant.

 13. It is the desire of the Foundation Trustees that the Recipients of educational grants become useful citizens of our nation and those qualities of good taste and refinement in dress and manner possessed by ladies and gentlemen are required of recipients of educational grants.